ethereum/EIPs/EIPS/eip-future_salaries.md

 Transfer a part of Ethereum transfer/mining fees to Future Salaries contract

 ## Abstract
-Part of mining/transfer fees to the contract `SalaryWithDAO` to incentivize traders to pay to common good producers.
-That directly benefits not only common good producers but miners/validators, too.
+Transfer a part (exact fractions - TBD) of mining/transfer fees to the contract `DonateETH` contract configured to transfer to `SalaryWithDAO` contract.

 ## Motivation
 There are two motivations: